Published in Association with Asia-Pacific Academic Consortium for Public Health

 Valente M. Strategies for Selecting and Verifying Hearing Aid Fittings.
 3rd ed.
 New York, NY: Thieme Medical Publishers; 1994.

-The Publisher requests that all illustrations and figures be submitted electronically.
-For electronic versions, please submit figures in JPEG, TIFF, GIF, or EPS format; PowerPoint slides and images embedded in Word documents do not transfer well to print unless they are simple line art.
-Abbreviations, symbols, arrows, numbers or letters used in the figures must be identified and explained in the corresponding legends.
+Only three illustrations (Tables/Figures) are allowed.
+For quality purposes, please submit figures in JPEG, TIFF, GIF, or EPS format; PowerPoint slides and images embedded in Word documents do not transfer well to print unless they are simple line art.
+Abbreviations, symbols, arrows, numbers, or letters used in the figures must be identified and explained in the corresponding legends.

 Submit written permission from the copyright holder to reproduce any previously published figures.
 Color photographs will be published at the author’s expense.